piskvorky/gensim/README.rst

 Gensim is a Python library for *topic modelling*, *document indexing* and *similarity retrieval* with large corpora.
 Target audience is the *natural language processing* (NLP) and *information retrieval* (IR) community.

+For a Python3 port of gensim by Parikshit Samant, visit `this fork <https://github.com/samantp/gensimPy3>`_.

 Features
 ---------